Need to talk? Call 1800 882 436.

 • meet residency and immunisation requirements

-The subsidy is available to parents doing recognised activities, such as paid and unpaid work, training and studying.
+The subsidy is available to parents doing recognised activities.
+These activities include:

 For more information on Child Care Subsidy, visit the Services Australia website.